 Last updated : Sunday, 25 February 2024

-The Warrington Sunday Football League is an amateur football league based in Warrington, Cheshire, England.
-It was founded in 1922 and currently consists of 46 teams competing in three divisions: Premier Division, Division One, and Division Two.
+The Ipswich Sunday Football League (ISFL) is an amateur football league based in Ipswich, Suffolk, England.
+It was founded in 1923 and currently has over 100 teams competing in 10 divisions.

-The Warrington Sunday Football League was founded in 1922 by a group of local footballers who wanted to play competitive football on Sundays.
-The league initially consisted of just six teams, but it has grown steadily over the years and now has over 40 teams.
+The ISFL was founded in 1923 by a group of local football enthusiasts.
+The league initially had just six teams, but it has grown steadily over the years and now has over 100 teams.